Names

 Can you declare an object literal without a name?

-<div class="solution"> No, Scala doesn't allow us to do this.
+No, Scala doesn't allow us to do this.
 For example, we can't write

 object {}

-We have to give a name to any object literal we create. </div>
+We have to give a name to any object literal we create.

-definition is not, does this mean we can declare a val
+Can we declare a val

 inside an object literal?